How I Import Literature Notes into Obsidian

 For me, both reading and processing a note can’t happen during the same session.
 Sometimes I rack up a ton of unprocessed notes, and they’re all just sitting in the back of my mind, waiting for me to get back to them.

 My solution?
 An Unprocessed Note Inbox.
-If you use my templates (or the #state/process tag), you can use this Dataview query!
+If you use my templates (or the #state/process

-Once you've imported a notes of various kinds, you can use the following Dataview query to display them all:
+Once you’ve imported notes of various kinds, you can use the following Dataview query to display them all:

 ```dataview